 Finances and insurance go hand-in-hand, so it’s always a good idea to provide your clients with this information.
 If you do retirement and financial planning, you may choose to increase the percentage of posts that contain this information.
 These posts can be anything as simple as money saving tips or as involved as detailed stock market analytics.
 Just remember to gear your content toward your audience.

 These financial blogs and websites are geared toward helping seniors manage their money.
-Share articles from the list below or content from your favorite financial sites.
+Share articles from the list below or content from your favorite financial sites

 The “Other” section is completely up to you!
 You can choose to post something from one of the above categories, but try to branch out.
 Your “Other” posts may be local events, pictures from a company outing or theme day, an inspirational quote, a testimonial from a client, or anything else that is relevant and interesting!

 We hope this guide helps you with your social media posts in the future.
+For more social media posts, check out our newsletter or follow us on Facebook.